Communication with Unreliable Entanglement Assistance: Introduction

 The theory of uncertain cooperation was first introduced to classical information theory in 2014 by Steinberg \cite{Steinberg:14c}, and further investigated by Huleihel and Steinberg \cite{HuleihelSteinberg:17p}.
+The motivation is based on the engineering aspects of modern communication networks.
+In a dynamic ad-hoc communication setup, the availability of resources, such as bandwidth, time slots, and energy, is not guaranteed a priori, since their availability depends on parameters that the network designer does not control.
+For example, cooperation can depend on the battery status of intermediate users (relays or repeaters), on weather, or simply the willingness of peers in the network to help.
+A typical situation, therefore, is that the users are aware of the possibility that cooperation will take place, but it cannot be assured before transmission begins.
 Our framework is inspired by Steinberg's model \cite{Steinberg:14c}.
 The classical models of unreliable cooperation mainly focus on dynamic resources in multi-user settings, such as the multiple-access channel \cite{HuleihelSteinberg:16c} and the broadcast channel \cite{ItzhakSteinberg:17c,ItzhakSteinberg:21p,PeregSteinberg:21c4}.
+Other approaches for unreliable communication links include the outage analysis \cite{OzarowShamaiWyner:94p,KarasikSimeoneShamai:13p}, automatic repeat request (ARQ) \cite{CaireTuninetti:01p,SteinerShamai:08p}, and cognitive radios \cite{GJMS:09p}.
 Our focus here, however, is on a point-to-point quantum channel and the reliability of static resources.

 In this paper, we consider communication of either classical or quantum information over a quantum channel, while Alice and Bob are provided with \emph{unreliable} entanglement resources, as the communicating parties are uncertain about the availability of entanglement assistance.
 Specifically, Alice wishes to send two messages, at rates $R$ and $R'$.
 She encodes both messages using her share of the entanglement resources, as she does not know whether Bob will have access to the entangled resources.
 Bob has two decoding procedures.
 If the entanglement assistance has failed to reach Bob's location, he performs a decoding operation to recover the first message alone.
 Hence, the communication system operates on a rate $R$.
 Whereas if Bob has entanglement assistance, he decodes both messages, hence the overall transmission rate is $R+R'$.
 In other words, $R$ is a \emph{guaranteed rate}, and $R'$ is the \emph{excess rate} of information that entanglement assistance provides.
 We define the capacity region as the set of all rate pairs $(R,R')$ that can be achieved with asymptotically vanishing decoding errors.
 We establish a regularized characterization for the classical and quantum capacity regions.
 We are developing reliability by design.
 If the entanglement resource is unreliable, then the rate $R$ can be guaranteed regardless.
 For the applications mentioned above, this is of central importance, because absolutely critical data can be transmitted at rate $R$ and the communication does not break down.